-The Board is committed to provide shareholders and investors accurate, useful and timely information about the Company, its business and its activities.
+The Board is committed to provide shareholders, investors and all other stakeholders accurate, useful and timely information about the Company, its business and its activities.
 The Company has regularly communicated with shareholders and investors in conformity with the disclosure requirements.